 First Time Policy: Policy Managers Guide to Version 1 Policy Writing

-The hardest part for a policy manager, is writing the first version of a policy, and especially for someone new to policy management.
-This article is intended to give you a framework of what to include, and how to organize your information into a flow that will make sense for your audiences and policy stakeholders.
-Even an experienced policy manager who has a policy template they rely on when starting a new policy can get ideas for how they can improve on their policy outline.
-After all the most important principle in policy management is to follow this 3 -step cycle:
+The hardest part for a policy manager, is writing the first version of a policy.
+This article is intended to give you a framework of what to include.
+It will show you how to organize your information into a flow that will make sense for your audiences and policy stakeholders.
+Even an experienced policy manager who uses policy templates, can get ideas for how they can improve on their policy outline.

 - Design, plan, and write